 Conserve and sustainably use the oceans, seas and marine resources for sustainable development.

-Life below water understands the vital importance oceans have that make the earth habitable for life.
-Seas provide and regulate rainwater, drinking water, weather, climate, coastlines, large amounts of food, and the oxygen in the air needed to breathe.
-It is, therefore, crucial to promote and protect conditions needed for marine ecosystems to be successful.
+Life below water recognizes the vital importance oceans have in maintaining a habitable earth.
+The oceans, seas, lakes and rivers worldwide provide and regulate rainwater, drinking water, weather, climate, coastlines, large amounts of food, and the oxygen in the air needed to breathe.
+It is, therefore, crucial to promote and protect the conditions needed for marine ecosystems to thrive.

 Taking Action